Ultraviolet: Eye damage

-The eye is most sensitive to damage by UV in the lower UV‑C band at 265–275 nm.
-Radiation of this wavelength is almost absent from sunlight but is found in welder's arc lights and other artificial sources.
-Exposure to these can cause "welder's flash" or "arc eye" (photokeratitis) and can lead to cataracts, pterygium and pinguecula formation.
-To a lesser extent, UV‑B in sunlight from 310 to 280 nm also causes photokeratitis ("snow blindness"), and the cornea, the lens, and the retina can be damaged.
+The eye is most sensitive to damage by UV in the lower UVC band at 265–275 nm.
+Radiation of this wavelength is almost absent from sunlight at the surface of the Earth but is emitted by artificial sources such as the electrical arcs employed in arc welding.
+Unprotected exposure to these sources can cause "welder's flash" or "arc eye" (photokeratitis) and can lead to cataracts, pterygium and pinguecula formation.
+To a lesser extent, UVB in sunlight from 310 to 280 nm also causes photokeratitis ("snow blindness"), and the cornea, the lens, and the retina can be damaged.

 Protective eyewear is beneficial to those exposed to ultraviolet radiation.
 Since light can reach the eyes from the sides, full-coverage eye protection is usually warranted if there is an increased risk of exposure, as in high-altitude mountaineering.
 Mountaineers are exposed to higher-than-ordinary levels of UV radiation, both because there is less atmospheric filtering and because of reflection from snow and ice.

 Ordinary, untreated eyeglasses give some protection.
-Most plastic lenses give more protection than glass lenses, because, as noted above, glass is transparent to UV‑A and the common acrylic plastic used for lenses is less so.
+Most plastic lenses give more protection than glass lenses, because, as noted above, glass is transparent to UVA and the common acrylic plastic used for lenses is less so.
 Some plastic lens materials, such as polycarbonate, inherently block most UV.

 Degradation of polymers, pigments and dyes

 UV degradation is one form of polymer degradation that affects plastics exposed to sunlight.
 The problem appears as discoloration or fading, cracking, loss of strength or disintegration.
 The effects of attack increase with exposure time and sunlight intensity.
 The addition of UV absorbers inhibits the effect.

 Sensitive polymers include thermoplastics and speciality fibers like aramids.
 UV absorption leads to chain degradation and loss of strength at sensitive points in the chain structure.
 Aramid rope must be shielded with a sheath of thermoplastic if it is to retain its strength.

-Many pigments and dyes absorb UV and change colour, so paintings and textiles may need extra protection both from sunlight and fluorescent bulbs, two common sources of UV radiation.
+Many pigments and dyes absorb UV and change colour, so paintings and textiles may need extra protection both from sunlight and fluorescent lamps, two common sources of UV radiation.
 Window glass absorbs some harmful UV, but valuable artifacts need extra shielding.
 Many museums place black curtains over watercolour paintings and ancient textiles, for example.
 Since watercolours can have very low pigment levels, they need extra protection from UV.
 Various forms of picture framing glass, including acrylics (plexiglass), laminates, and coatings, offer different degrees of UV (and visible light) protection.